Guy Gabaldon

 Guy Louis Gabaldon (March 22, 1926 – August 31, 2006) was a Chicano in the United States Marine Corps who, at age 18, captured or persuaded to surrender over 1,300 Japanese soldiers and civilians during the battles for Saipan and Tinian islands in 1944 during World War II.
-During the Battle of Saipan, Guy Gabaldon raided a Japanese sugar cane farm, becoming the first American to own a motorcycle on Saipan during the pacific theatre.
-The motorcycle was confiscated by his superiors shortly after.
 Called "Gabby" by his friends, he became known as "The Pied Piper of Saipan" for his heroism on that island.
 Though Gabaldon was recommended for the Medal of Honor, he received the Silver Star, which was upgraded by the Marine Corps to the Navy Cross in 1960.

 In 1960, a friend of Gabaldon's with Hollywood connections influenced the industry to make a movie about Gabaldon's version of events on Saipan called Hell to Eternity.
 In 1964, he unsuccessfully ran for U.S. Congressman in his Southern California district.
 In 1990, he authored a book entitled Saipan: Suicide Island.

 Early years

 Gabaldon was born in Los Angeles, California.
 Gabaldon, who was of Mexican descent, was one of seven children.
 He was raised in East Los Angeles and, as a ten-year-old, he helped his family by shining shoes on Skid Row.
 Gabaldon became a member of a multi-ethnic gang known as the "Moe Gang".
 At age 12, he moved out of his home to live with the Nakano family, who were of Japanese heritage and whom he considered his extended family.
 He attended language school every day with their children and learned to speak Japanese.
 He also learned about their customs and culture.